lobster-dao/overview/README.md

 *UPDATE 09.10: the bot registrations together with extra participation badges count up to 3214 pieces - which is the total merkle.
 Next to that, 250 were for all the collections.
 In total, participants can claim 3464.
 The DAO will have 3287 remaining.
 This is not what was envisioned at the start as 83% was supposed to go to chat memmbers, but after >1 week people just stopped registering... can't force people to get NFTs if they don't want to!*

 If you don’t qualify as either one of the people above - there is no other way to get it.
-There is no sale, muh friend allocation, or whatever. *Are you still not a lobster?
-NGMI!*
+There is no sale, muh friend allocation, or whatever.

 Here is the link to the distribution sheet related to which members got how much: IPFS [link 1](https://bafybeif2y2qnpom4bett5jnplgjlglfjgpjye6hupxefjbsrgviqciwe2q.ipfs.infura-ipfs.io/) and [link 2](https://bafybeiflgdig3mkoce5xd6uje7tgaejt2shwgoowwatzyxvepdynfh2oym.ipfs.infura-ipfs.io/) or if it dies, [here](https://docs.google.com/spreadsheets/d/1vjGXNyAMmudhZ6R7_qAPPs7RgES5DbMiiSAoeMnngw4/edit?usp=sharing) is the google link which might also die after some time.
 With using this [link](https://telegra.ph/How-to-find-yourself-in-the-table-quickly-and-find-out-if-I-am-deserving-the-NFT-09-19) you can see how to check if you are eligible for a drop and get your Telegram ID.